-Inventory Conversion Period determines how much time it takes to convert the inventory into sales i.e the time taken from the purchase of the new inventory to the actual sale of the product.
-It is calculated as inventory divided by average sales or cost of sales and multiplied by 365 so as to know the exact days of conversion of inventory into sales.
+The inventory conversion period determines how much time it takes to convert the inventory into sales, i.e., the time from purchasing the new stock to the actual product sale.
+It is calculated as inventory divided by average sales or cost of sales and multiplied by 365 to know the exact days of inventory conversion into sales.

 The high conversion period determines the slow cash conversion cycle and block of money in inventory.
-In contrast, a decreased conversion period improves the cash conversion cycles and unnecessary blockage of money.
-It takes into account the average amount invested in inventory.
+In contrast, a decreased conversion period reduces cash conversion cycles and unnecessary money blockage.
+It takes into account the average amount invested in the stock.

 Inventory Conversion Period Formula

-Inventory of the organization as on balance sheet date is $3 million, and average daily sales are $30,000 to calculate the inventory conversion period and also determine how it can be reduced?
+The organization’s inventory, as on the balance sheet date, is $3 million, and average daily sales are $30,000.
+To calculate the inventory conversion period and determine how one can reduce it?